FAtheme/Classification-of-Handwritten-Digits/README.md

 # Classification-of-Handwritten-Digits
-This repository contains one of the projects I’ve completed for the Computational Data Mining course at Kharazmi University.
+This repository contains the final project I’ve completed for the Computational Data Mining course at Kharazmi University.

 Here, I use CNN for Classification of Handwritten Digits.
 For building the Neural Network, I use the USPS Handwritten Digits Dataset.